-I recently heard someone talk about “stomach vacuuming” to help flatten the tummy.
-The first thing to pop up in my crazy brain was someone getting liposuction, but I was pretty sure they weren’t talking about plastic surgery.
+Maybe you’ve recently heard people talking about the stomach vacuum exercise (also referred to as ‘stomach vacuuming’) to help flatten the tummy.
+When we first heard about it, we immediately thought of someone getting liposuction, but we were pretty sure they weren’t talking about plastic surgery.

 The concept behind the stomach vacuum exercise is it targets the deeper abdominal muscles, called the transverse abdominals.
 These muscles act like a girdle to the waist, which are responsible for holding your stomach in tight.

 Could the stomach vacuum be the answer to your poochy problems?
 No doubt, this exercise does work the transverse abdominals.
 You can feel the muscles working as you do it.
-And, if you are not used to working the transverse abdominals, you may even be sore afterwards.
-However, I wouldn’t count on it fixing all your tummy troubles.
+And, if you are not used to working the transverse abdominals, you may even feel sore afterwards.
+However, don’t count on it fixing all your tummy troubles.

 Lastly, stomach vacuuming is not the best exercise for everyone.
 Like all isometric exercises, stomach vacuuming can be dangerous for some people because it increases blood pressure more than other traditional exercises.

 The Bottom Line: Fit or Flop?

 Working your transverse abdominals is essential to having nice abs, but so is reducing body fat.
 Used alone, stomach vacuuming would flop.
 However, combine this exercise with a lean diet, cardio, and resistance program, and you will likely find stomach vacuuming to be a good fit!